fKraus96/ABM_cryptocurrencies/README.md

 # ABM_cryptocurrencies
 How does an individual’s propensity to buy affects macro-trend movements in a codependent cryptocurrency market characterised by the herding phenomena?
 A study on the joint behaviour of the most popular digital currencies.

+Complex financial systems exhibit universal market failures that are unaccounted for under traditional finance theory and modelling.
+In this paper a novel approach to modelling financial phenomena is applied to both analyse and predict extreme price changes, market bubbles, in the cryptocurrency market.
+Individual’s propensity to buy was identified as a main driver of price changes, leading to big price swings driven by relatively small changes in overall level of belief.
+The model performed well at identifying relative price direction, allowing it to be used as an early price deviance indicator.